 Positive Emotional Tone.
-For Positive Emotional Tone (Figure 11-5), there were no significant Intervention differences after 4-9 Mos., but after 9+ Mos.
-Exposure the Intervention groups differed at Free Play and Reunions but not at Separations (especially in the cross-sectional sample), which also was generally true for typically developing children.
-However, T+SC and TO showed higher levels of Positive Emotional Tone than the NoI group, but not necessarily a more differentiated Free Play/Reunions versus Separations pattern (although TO shows hints of it).
-T+SC was consistently significantly higher after 9+ Mos. than NoI, but it was not different than TO, and TO was only significantly higher than NoI at Free Play.
+For Positive Emotional Tone (Figure 32), there were no significant intervention differences after 4-9 months, but after 9+ months exposure the intervention groups differed at free play and reunions but not at separations (especially in the cross-sectional sample), which also was generally true for typically developing children.
+However, T+SC and TO showed higher levels of positive emotional tone than the NoI group, but not necessarily a more differentiated free play/reunions versus separations pattern (although TO shows hints of it).
+T+SC was consistently significantly higher after 9+ months than NoI, but it was not different than TO, and TO was only significantly higher than NoI at free play.

 Negative Emotional Tone.
-For Negative Emotional Tone (Figure 11-6), the results after 4-9 Mos.
-Exposure were quite different for the cross-sectional and longitudinal samples, and therefore, a firm interpretation is not possible.
-Conversely, after 9+ Mos. of Exposure, the results for the two samples were rather similar, but while T+SC was significantly higher than TO, it was not different than NoI.
-Thus, it was the TO group that shows substantially lower levels of Negative Emotional Tone than the other two groups, which is consistent with the low levels displayed by their caregivers (see below).
+For Negative Emotional Tone (Figure 33), the results after 4-9 months exposure were quite different for the cross-sectional and longitudinal samples, and therefore, a firm interpretation is not possible.
+Conversely, after 9+ months of exposure, the results for the two samples were rather similar, but while T+SC was significantly higher than TO, it was not different than NoI.
+Thus, it was the TO group that shows substantially lower levels of Negative Emotional Tone than the other two groups, which is consistent with the low levels displayed by their caregivers.

 Number of Emotions.
-The results after 4-9 mos. for the Number of Different Emotions (Figure 11-7) were also inconsistent between samples, but after 9+ Mos.
-T+SC showed a greater Number of Different Emotions than the other two groups at each of the Episodes, although it was not always statistically significant in each pairwise comparison.
+The results after 4-9 months for the Number of Different Emotions (Figure 34) were also inconsistent between samples, but after 9+ months T+SC showed a greater Number of Different Emotions than the other two groups at each of the episodes, although it was not always statistically significant in each pairwise comparison.
 This result is somewhat similar to that for typically developing children.

 Passivity-Activity.
-There were only scattered and relatively inconsistent significant results for activity (Figure 11-8) across samples and Exposure levels.
+There were only scattered and relatively inconsistent significant results for passivity-activity (Figure 35) across samples and exposure levels.